Surfaces made from melamine or laminate offer different challenges compared to standard wood materials used for

-That is all about how to paint a melamine wardrobe, countertop, shelf, or cabinet.
+That is all about how to paint a melamine wardrobe, countertop, shelf, or kitchen cabinet.

 The process is simple enough, but you will need to choose the right primer, paint and follow the steps to get it right.

 Unless it’s an IKEA melamine cabinet (which can be hard to paint), you can paint all the sides and doors without any issues, even with a regular chalky paint finish.

 Share the post "What Kind of Paint to Use on Melamine Wardrobes?"

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.

 From painting multi-storeyed houses, condos, and apartments to large commercial buildings and small offices, he had served various customers in areas not only in Adkins but also in Southwest Florida, Sarasota, Naples, and many more.
 To know more about him check here.